vitoo16/SDN_ASM/README.md

 - Node.js & Express.js
 - MongoDB & Mongoose
 - JWT for authentication
+- Passport.js with Google OAuth 2.0 (NEW!)
 - bcrypt for password hashing
 - express-validator for validation
+- express-session with MongoStore

 **Frontend:**
 - React 18 with TypeScript